-James Gunn’s new-look DC Studios needs to ignore the social media whining
+James Gunn needs to make a blindingly obvious change for the new-look DC to succeed

-James Gunn’s new-look DC Studios needs to ignore the social media whining to succeed
+James Gunn needs to make a blindingly obvious change for the new-look DC Studios to succeed

 The ‘Guardians of the Galaxy’ director’s appointment as the co-CEO of DC Studios signalled a massive strategic overhaul for the film studio.
 He might be the right guy for the job, writes Louis Chilton – but he’d be wise to log off once in a while